RachelNderitu/General---classification-prediction-NLP/README.md

 - 👀 I’m interested in everything data!
 - 🌱 I’m currently taking a degree in Data Science and Analytics
 - 💞️ I’m looking to collaborate on beginner projects
 - ⚡ Fun fact: I love indoor plants!
-I fill them wherever I can..
+I place them everywhere!!

 <!---
 RachelNderitu/RachelNderitu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.